DaveSkender/Stock.Indicators/docs/utilities.md

 ### Sort results

-`results.ToSortedList()` sorts any collection of indicator results and returns it as a `List` sorted by ascending `Date`.
+`results.ToSortedCollection()` sorts any collection of indicator results and returns it as a `Collection` sorted by ascending `Date`.
 Results from the library indicators are already sorted, so you'd only potentially need this if you're creating [custom indicators]({{site.baseurl}}/custom-indicators/#content).

 ## Utilities for numerical analysis